 On 8th December 2017 the Archbishop of Canterbury, Most Revd and Rt Hon Justin Welby, led a debate in the House of Lords, ‘That the House takes note of the role of education in building a flourishing and skilled society.’
-The Archbishops’ opening and closing speeches are below in full:
+The Bishop of Gloucester, Rt Revd Rachel Treweek, spoke in the debate and her speech is below.
+The Archbishop’s opening and closing speeches can be seen here.

 The Archbishop of Canterbury: My Lords, I am grateful to the usual channels for making time once again for me to lead a debate in your Lordships’ House.
 It is now something of a tradition for an Archbishop’s debate to be held in early December.
 Though a little later and less well established than the John Lewis advert, the appearance of an Archbishop on the order paper is a sure sign that Christmas is just around the comer.